maxludden/supergene-v2/books/book10/md/chapter-3130.md

 Bao’er was holding the flying fish.
 She kept walking and looking back, waving at Sky King.
 “Mister Nice Guy, let’s play again next time we meet.”

 Sky King did not expect Han Sen to just leave like that.
 He was frozen.
-“Surely he cannot actually recognize me.”
+“Surely he cannot actually not recognize me.”

 He did not think this was possible.
 If Han Sen did not know him, when he saw the eight-armed evil dragon, he would have reacted.